Martenfur/FmodForFoxes/README.md

 ![setup8](/pics/setup8.png)

 5. Each folder contains `libfmod.so` and `libfmodL.so`.
 You need only `libfmod.so` from each directory.
-Copy everything over to your `libs` directory.
+Copy everything except `.jar` file over to your `libs` directory.
 You'll end up with this:

 ![setup9](/pics/setup9.png)